Borrow Direct, Interlibrary Loan and On Demand Services: The Small Print

 Please note the following:

-- Requests may be made for personal use only and are limited to a single chapter, a single article, or up to 50-pages of other material, subject to copyright limitations
+- Requests may be made for personal use only and are limited to two chapters from a book, or two articles from a journal, or up to 100 pages of other material, subject to copyright limitations

 - Requests are fulfilled within 2 business days